 Spanische Trinkgeld-Etikette

-Regarding tipping in Barcelona, it’s important to remember that it’s a way to show appreciation for good service.
-While it’s not mandatory, leaving a small tip can go a long way in making someone’s day.
+Regarding tipping in Barcelona, it’s important to remember that it’s a way to show appreciation for excellent service.
+Although it’s not mandatory, leaving a small tip can significantly enhance someone’s day.

 Trinkgeld in Restaurants in Barcelona